This is one of the most common questions that men ask about the international dating industry, but the basic answer is simple.

 The Golden Age of Ukrainian and Russian Mail Order Brides

 The first thing you need to know is that this is the Golden Age of Eastern European dating.
 It is an absolutely amazing time for you to begin this journey.

-One of the main reason that things are so much better today is that the mainstream media is finally beginning to realize that the end results of international dating are as good or better than the results of other types of online dating.
-That means that the problem of mail order bride shaming that was such a ridiculous hassle for the pioneers twenty years ago have begun to fade.
+One reason things are so much better today is that the mainstream media is finally beginning to realize that the end results of international dating are as good or better than the results of other types of online dating.
+That means that the problem of mail order bride shaming that was such a hassle for the pioneers twenty years ago have begun to fade.
 Family and friends are likely to be less critical of your decision to seek a bride overseas and more supportive of your bride when you bring her home.

 Even the angry feminist professors are beginning to change their tone.
 The latest academic research about mail order brides is extremely positive.
 A lot of the ridiculous stereotypes about international dating, like the idea all Eastern European women are gold diggers and scammers, have been blown to smithereens, but guys still do not understand why so many stunning Eastern European ladies, mostly Russians and Ukrainians, continue to sign up with mail order bride agencies.

-Part of the reason is that Eastern Europe has become an increasingly paternalistic society since the Warsaw Pact tumbled into the dustbin of history.
-Many of those states, particularly Russia and Ukraine, do not provide the same equal opportunity or legal protection to women anymore and that drives many of the most intelligent and talented women to sign up as mail order brides across Eastern Europe.
+Part of the reason is that Eastern Europe has become an increasingly patriarchal society since the Warsaw Pact tumbled into the dustbin of history.
+Many of those states, particularly Russia and Ukraine, do not provide the same equal opportunity or legal protection to women anymore and that drives many of the most intelligent and ambitious women to sign up as mail order brides.